 So, what is neuroplasticity?
-Well in short, when you change your thinking and experience new things this can change the structure and function of your brain, this is a simple explanation of neuroplasticity.
+In short, when you change your thinking and experience new things, this can change the structure and function of your brain; this is a simple explanation of neuroplasticity.

-You’ve heard the old saying “You can’t teach and old dog new tricks”.
-It’s been used for years to illustrate the fact that human beings become set in their way and that they are difficult or impossible to change.
+You’ve heard the old saying, “You can’t teach an old dog new tricks”.
+It’s been used for years to illustrate that human beings become set in their ways and are difficult or impossible to change.

-Well today that statement no longer holds water.
+Well, today, that statement no longer holds water.
 Today you can teach old brains new tricks.
 Your brain is far more flexible than you could ever imagine.
-It is constantly reorganising itself, moving cognitive abilities from lobe to another, just like a computer hard-disk that is being defragmented and reorganised to create more efficient operation.
+It constantly reorganises itself, moving cognitive abilities from one lobe to another, just like a computer hard-disk being defragmented and reorganised to create more efficient operation.

 The brain in stroke victims has been known to allocate functions to undamaged parts of the brain.
-The ability for your brain to carry out these kinds of allocations, and changes open up a whole new world for those who are serious about therapeutic and cognitive change.
+Your brain’s ability to carry out these kinds of allocations and changes open up a whole new world for those who are serious about therapeutic and cognitive change.

 London Taxi Drivers and Neuroplasticity

-The hippocampus (the part of the brain that holds spatial representation) of the London taxi driver, is larger than that of the London bus driver.
+The hippocampus (the part of the brain that holds spatial representation) of the London taxi driver is larger than that of the London bus driver.
 The Bus driver doesn’t need to exercise that part of his brain, as he drives the same route every day.
-The London taxi driver relies on it constantly in order to navigate the city.
+The London taxi driver relies on it constantly to navigate the city.

 If you were to restrict a particular sense, your body would make a similar adaption.
-Your amazing brain will just rewire itself, to open new neural pathways to heighten the power of your other senses and so prevent you from drowning, falling or losing your way.
+Your amazing brain will rewire itself to open new neural pathways to heighten the power of your other senses and so prevent you from drowning, falling or losing your way.

 So you see, you can teach your old brain new tricks, just like physical exercise benefits your body, so mindfulness and brain exercise trains your brain.